kostaskaragiorgos/Travelling-salesman-problem/TSP GENERATOR/README.md

 # TSP GENERATOR

-Creates a random problem and saves it to a .txt file
+Creates a random instance and saves it to a .txt file

 ## Dependencies